 Take advantage of the prime location of our Hyatt Regency hotel, offering easy access to many exciting Long Beach attractions and nearby cruise terminals.
 Spend a day visiting famous Southern California landmarks and amusement parks - including Disneyland and Knott’s Berry Farm.
-Take a tour of the Aquarium of the Pacific or hop on the Passport Shuttle to check out the shops at Shoreline Village, popular restaurants, and cool city sights.
+Take a tour of the Aquarium of the Pacific, check out the shops at Shoreline Village, popular restaurants, and cool city sights.

 This family-friendly Long Beach destination boasts a variety of annual events from May's Pirate Festival to lively concerts and fun-filled holiday activities.
 Enjoy sumptuous waterfront dining, browse a vibrant array of shops and enjoy performance art on the boardwalk.

 This upscale beach community within Long Beach offers visitors an inviting shopping and dining experience.
 Ride your bike in the "green lane" along the 2nd Street or watch a waterskiing or rowing competition at the Long Beach Marine Stadium.

 Take a ferry ride over to Catalina and discover an enchanting island.
 Hop on a bus for a tour of the island’s interior, including bald eagles and wild buffalo, discover the city’s history or join an undersea tour to explore a whole other world.

 Experience the wonder of one of the world’s largest aquariums.
 This expansive venue is home to more than 12,500 creatures, representing the three areas of the Pacific - sunny Southern California and Baja, the frigid waters of the North Pacific, and the colorful reefs of the Tropical Pacific.